 One long-time teacher of English in China said the Internet is the way to go.
 "Sure you can show up, but you won't know what you're getting into."

 One of the most comprehensive resources on the web is the China job board at Dave's ESL Cafe, but you'll find plenty of other sites for teaching English in China.

 If you'd rather work for a university - they pay well and are all above board - just choose your province and look for a university website.
 Type in the city or province name plus the word university, and you'll get plenty of listings.
 Most have either a contact form or an email address.
 Just write to them and ask for a job - you'd be surprised how many people have found jobs teaching English in China this way!

 And if you don't know where you want to teach, this list of Chinese universities should help you narrow your choices.
 At university you can expect to teach 16-18 hours a week, which leaves you plenty of time for private lessons.

 Finally, you could simply find other English-speaking travelers and ask them - they're probably there for the same reason you are!

 The money isn't bad if all you want to do is make a decent wage and live normally.
-If you're looking for major wages, you'll have to head for the Middle East - or at least Japan or South Korean.
+If you're looking for major wages, you'll have to head for the Middle East - or at least Japan or South Korea.

 If you are a native English speaker and decide to teach English in China you can expect to earn around 5000 RMB a month, plus accommodation.
 If you're in Shanghai or Beijing, make that 6500 RMB.
 Conversely, if you're in Yunan - where English-speaking backpackers are a dime a dozen - you'll be lucky to make 5000 RMB a month.
 Non-native English speakers typically earn 80% of a native speaker's salary.